ross-sum/bliss_term/README.md

    not directly required, but is needed for compilation.
-3. Dynamic-Strings - this is a super-set of the unbounded wide strings package (and pre-dates it in its origin).  it is expected to be at the same directory level as the top level of Cell writer, but in its own ../dynamic-strings/ directory.
+3. Dynamic-Strings - this is a super-set of the unbounded wide strings package (and pre-dates it in its origin).  it is expected to be at the same directory level as the top level of Bliss Term, but in its own ../dynamic-strings/ directory.
-4. Hyper Quantum's Ada Tools library - various tools are used from this library and they are expeced  to also be at the same directory level as the top level of Cell writer, namely in its own ../tools/ directory.
+4. Hyper Quantum's Ada Tools library - various tools are used from this library and they are expected to also be at the same directory level as the top level of Bliss Term, namely in its own ../tools/ directory.

 ## Installation